With the newest iPhones, you can do it without any experience in a few simple steps. And we’ll show you how to make an iPhone time-lapse video.

 First, you can try shooting a stationary subject in front of a place with plenty of movement.

-Another seemingly complicated type of smartphone timelapse you may encounter is the hyper-lapse.
+Another seemingly complicated type of smartphone timelapse you may encounter is hyperlapse.
 This technique involves a moving camera instead of being stationary on a tripod.

-The fact that the camera moves to create this effect intimidates a lot of beginners to try it.
-But all it takes is you walking while holding up your iPhone with Timelapse Mode turned on.
+The fact that the camera moves to create this effect intimidates a lot of beginners.
+But all it takes is walking while holding up your iPhone with Time-lapse Mode turned on.

-A problem you may encounter when shooting a hyper-lapse is a jittery video.
-Since you’re walking around, the framing may be slightly different each shot.
+A problem you may encounter when shooting a hyperlapse is a jittery video.
+Since you’re walking around, the framing may be slightly different in each shot.
 You end up with camera shake like you would when filming with regular video.